romcal/romcal/README.md

  * Filter queries to allow more strealined date results to be obtained for the year
  * Localization of liturgical date names to cater for different countries/languages

 NOTE:This module relies heavily on [Moment](http://momentjs.com/) and [Lo-Dash](http://lodash.com/) (which are dependencies of this module) for most of its calculations and operations.
+[Twix](http://isaaccambron.com/twix.js/index.html) is also extensively used for creating and manipulating date ranges.

 ## Usage

 Add romcal to your project via npm:

 ```
-$ npm install -g romcal
+$ npm install romcal
 ```

 Then require romcal in your node project: